delucis/fontkitten/packages/fontkitten/README.md

   <a href="https://github.com/delucis/fontkitten/actions/workflows/ci.yml"><img src="https://github.com/delucis/fontkitten/actions/workflows/ci.yml/badge.svg" alt="CI status"></a>
 </p>

-> [!WARNING]
-> Work in progress.
-This library is under active development and the API may change slightly before its final release.

 Fontkitten is a font data library, focused on font file parsing and metadata extraction.

 - 20x smaller install size than `fontkit`